projectcapsule/capsule/docs/operator/managed-kubernetes/aws-eks.md

 ----

-Export "admin" kubeconfig to be able to install capsule:
+Export "admin" kubeconfig to be able to install Capsule:

 ```bash
 export KUBECONFIG=kubeconfig.conf